Plasterboard, also known as drywall or gypsum board, is a sheet of Gyproc lined on each side with heavy-duty construction paper.

 It’s important to become familiar with and choose the right fire performance rating as each rating denotes a different thing.

-Some fire-resistant plasterboard may be non-combustible, whereas some may offer 240 minutes of fire resistance before it will catch fire.
+Some fire-resistant plasterboard may be non-combustible, whereas some may offer 240 minutes of fire resistance before they will catch fire.

 Keep in mind that if fire-resistant plasterboard isn’t specified and is just an optional extra, it’s worth choosing what suits your application best.
 If it’s specified then pick the correct performance rating to meet building regulations.